luis261/aztraphile/README.md

       - or even a legacy service you're in the process of phasing out anyway
     - configure that non-critical service/dashboard to use the URL pointing to the test slot
       - this way, you can observe the results of new versions being "tested automatically" with limited potential for major repercussions before deciding whether to merge new changes or not
-    - another situation where you can leverage your test slot would be if you're in a situation where there's another team that's pushing for new features you are responsible for, which they might need for a new service they're currently getting off the ground
+    - another situation to leverage your test slot would be if there's another team that's pushing for new features in your Function, which they might need for a new service they're currently getting off the ground
       - you could offer to hook them up to the test slot for fast access to new features under the caveat that it might not be completely stable
     - thus, the less vital consumers can act as an additional layer of validation in terms of testing
 - filtering logs based on their message ```Fetch-FaInsights -InsightsSpecifier "logs" -Raw | Where-Object (Build-LogMessageSieve "executed")```